antoinevinial/react-boilerplate/README.md

 # React Boilerplate

 This is my boilerplate to start a new project in React.
+3 different commands :
+- `npm install` to install all the dependencies
+- `npm start` to launch the application
+- `npm build` to build the application for production

 ## Modules and Dependencies